tribalfs/PixelsPub/README.md

 ### 8. You may now disable the USB debugging settings

- * If you don't need USB debugging, it's recommended to disable it to avoid potential unwanted access.
+ * If you don't need USB debugging,  you may now disable the USB debugging settings to avoid potential unwanted access.

  * Go to `Settings` > `Developer options`, scroll down a page and **disable** `USB debugging` option.